11 Dec 2025

 INP punishes:

-This rarely shows up in Lighthouse.
+This often doesn't show up in Lighthouse.

 Google favors sites that: